MTV Asia Awards 2006

 The MTV Asia Awards 2006 was held at the Siam Paragon in Bangkok, Thailand.
 The show aired live on Saturday, May 6 across Asian MTV channels.
 Like previous award shows, the show is best known for live performances featuring collaborations of Eastern and Western act.
 The show was hosted by Wang Leehom together with Kelly Rowland replacing Kelly Clarkson.

+Nominees in each category are listed alphabetically, winners are bolded.